 Located in Besakih Village, Karangasem, precisely on the slopes of Mount Agung, which is the highest mountain (and most famous volcano in Bali), this temple has 23 smaller temples, including the Penataran Agung Temple and the Basukian Temple.
-The temples in the Pura Besakih complex was built on six levels which makes it appear more like a terrace in a rice field.
+The temples in the Pura Besakih complex were built on six levels which makes it appear more like a terrace in a rice field.

 People often have religious ceremonies here, and every year there are at least 70 festivals held inside this temple complex.
-If you are interested in learning and watching more about Balinese culture, the temple is a must visit!
+If you are interested in learning and watching more about Balinese culture, the temple is a must-visit!